 Accepted Material at RHB (Commercial/ Municipal Users)

-Items for the Materials Recovery Facility (MRF)
+Materials Recovery Facility (MRF)

 - Recycling: Commingled residential and commingled ICI material must be bagged in transparent blue bags with containers bagged separately from fibres.